 - Wherever possible, we involve the children in ‘real’ geographical activities, e.g. research of a local environmental problem, visiting relevant sites and carrying out fieldwork.

 We recognise the fact that we have children of differing ability in all our classes, and so we provide suitable learning opportunities for all children by matching the challenge of the task to the ability of the child.
 We achieve this through a range of strategies which are differentiated by task, expected outcome and/or support from peers or adults.

 Recording of Geography

-In line with Stranton Primary School’s curriculum rationale of providing hands-on experiential learning, supported by our strong oracy foundation; geography work will be recorded in whole class journals.
-Our journals will show the learning journey each of our children have been on and take a sample piece of work or feedback from the children to give a flavour of the experience and learning outcomes.
+In line with Stranton Primary School’s curriculum rationale of providing hands-on experiential learning, supported by our strong oracy foundation; geography work will be recorded and evidenced in individual geography books.
+These books will show the individual learning journey of each child and the progress they have made within each topic and across the curriculum.

 Assessment of Geography